 -

-For staff to understand factors that influence the developments in security within your services
+For staff to understand factors that influence the developments in security within our services.

 -